100mslive/100ms-flutter/use-cases/data_store_example/README.md

 API's used in the application:

-- We are using `HMSUpdateListener` methods to get room updates like onJoin, onPeerUpdate, onTrackUpdate etc. More info regarding HMSUpdateListener can be found [here](https://www.100ms.live/docs/flutter/v2/features/update-listeners)
+- To join room we are using  `join` method.
+More info can be found [here](https://www.100ms.live/docs/flutter/v2/features/join)

 - To leave room we are using `leave` method.
 More info can be found [here](https://www.100ms.live/docs/flutter/v2/features/leave)

+- We are using `HMSUpdateListener` methods to get room updates like onJoin, onPeerUpdate, onTrackUpdate etc. More info regarding HMSUpdateListener can be found [here](https://www.100ms.live/docs/flutter/v2/features/update-listeners)

 - For getting method callbacks regarding success or failure, we are using `HMSActionResultListener` callbacks.
 More info can be found [here](https://www.100ms.live/docs/flutter/v2/features/action-result-listeners)